rappopo/dab/README.md

 # @rappopo/dab

+**WARNING**: all of this is for node dummies only!!!
+If you're considered yourself as a kungfu master, than you'd probably better take a look for masterpieces like [Waterline](https://github.com/balderdashy/waterline) or [Sequelize](https://github.com/sequelize/sequelize) instead!!!

+But if you're a dummy like me, then welcome to the party!
+Yay!!
+Finally a database access for fools!!!
+With lots of stuff and magic!!!!

+## Overview

+...

 ## Methods

-All methods return promises.
-Callback also available by calling `.asCallback(fn)`
+All methods should return promises.
+Callback can be used by chaining the promise with `.asCallback(fn)`

 Example: